Magic-wei/docker_base_images/dearpygui/README.md

 ## Usage

+You can pull DeraPyGui base images from [magic4wei/dearpygui](https://hub.docker.com/r/magic4wei/dearpygui) or build with scripts in this directory.

 ### Explore DearPyGui Base Images

 DearPyGui base images are built from Miniconda base image `magic4wei/miniconda:*-gui`.
 A new conda environment is created to install required Python version and DearPyGui package.
 By default, the name of the new conda environment is `gui_dev`.

-Everything else is identical to the Miniconda base image.
+Everything else is identical to the Miniconda base image `magic4wei/miniconda:miniconda3-latest-ubuntu<XX>.04-gui` (see [magic4wei/miniconda](https://hub.docker.com/r/magic4wei/miniconda)).

 Explore DearPyGui base images by running